samsheffield/Senior_Studio/docs/week7.md

 There is a Canvas Assignment for each playtest.
 Each team member will need to share the link to the Drive folder there.

-## Next week (afternoon): Give IA Seniors feedback
+## Next week: Give IA Seniors feedback
-Next week we'll be taking a look at the IA Seniors' thesis work and giving feedback.
+Next week after our check-ins we'll be taking a look at the IA Seniors' thesis work and giving feedback.
 Then, after Spring Break, they'll return the favor by playtesting your games!

 # Homework